Doomlazer/LB2CD-Text-And-Speech-Patch/README.md

 * Patch 448.scr fixes an issue with 'Crash/freeze due to stack overflow during act 5', 'Incorrect transom re-initialization', 'Out of sync transom's animation speed' and 'Armor rooms don't handle verb events'.
 * Patch 454.scr also fixes an issue with 'Lock when interacting with lid of open coffin during act 5' and 'Glitchy animation when closing the left coffin'.
 * Patch 460.scr fixes an issue with "Lock when trying to pass through the eastern door after swinging the crate".
+* Patch 480.scr fixes an issue with "It isn't possible to get the bone unless clicking on its surroundings", "The bone can be picked up from far away" and "The music can abruptly change before the start of act 6".
 * Patch 520.scr also fixes an issue with 'Premature startup of act 5 when examining the countess' and 'Wrong music triggering when reentering the room without examining the countess'.
 * Patch 550.scr also fixes an issue with 'Lock after the back rub scene (when entering from Carrington's office, 560)' and 'Objects disappear during the back rub scene, after the close-up'.
 * Patch 560.scr fixes an issue with 'Moving painting to reveal safe bug'.